Making Kombucha at Home

 Kombucha is a fermented beverage made with tea, sugar, and water.

-A SCOBY is a culture of bacteria which feeds on the sugar and nutrients of the tea.
+A SCOBY is a culture of yeast and bacteria which feeds on the sugar and nutrients of the tea.
 You can buy a SCOBY online or grow you own.

 The type of tea you use is important.
 Black tea is the most common, but white and green teas can also be used.
 Any tea flavored with essential oils, like chai and Earl Grey must be avoided.